huankoh/PSICHIC/README.md

 **Strategically Split Your Dataset?** Jupyter notebook in dataset folder is available to illustrate how we perform random splits, unseen protein splits, and unseen ligand scaffold splits to evaluate the generalizability of PSICHIC or other methods.
 This can be useful in evaluating whether the BYO-PSICHIC works on your annotated sequence data.

 ## PSICHIC<sub>XL</sub>: Multitask Prediction Training on Large-scale Interaction Dataset
+The PSICHIC<sub>XL</sub> was previously referred to as the pre-trained multi-task PSICHIC.
+The PSICHIC<sub>A1R</sub> was previously referred to as the fine-tuned multi-task PSICHIC.
+We changed the name to clarify that PSICHIC<sub>XL</sub> can be used as is without any additional training.
+However, PSICHIC<sub>XL</sub> can potentially improve its ranking capabilities in virtual screening when fine-tuned on data specific to a protein target, e.g., the PSICHIC<sub>A<sub>1</sub>R</sub> we show below using A<sub>1</sub>R-related data.

 ### Training PSICHIC<sub>XL</sub>
 ```
 python main.py --datafolder dataset/large_scale_interaction_dataset --result_path PSICHIC_MultiTask_Pretrain --lrate 1e-5 --sampling_col pretrain_sampling_weight --regression_task True --mclassification_task 3 --total_iters 300000 --evaluate_step 25000